omarazzawi/choose-your-perfume/README.md

 ﻿# **CHOOSE YOUR PERFUME**

-Choose Your Perfume – Find the Perfect Scent for You or Someone Special.
-Choosing the right fragrance can be overwhelming—but it doesn’t have to be.
-Choose Your Perfume is your go-to guide for men’s fragrances, helping you discover a scent that matches your personality or find the perfect gift for someone you love.
+Choose Your Perfume –  is your go-to guide for men’s fragrances, helping user discover a scent that matches your personality or find the perfect gift for someone they love in very smpile way, moreover with very few lines the user will know more about the history of perfume, why human wear perfumes? and allowed the user to book a session time.

 ![Image Alt](https://github.com/omarazzawi/choose-your-perfume/blob/15151c75ad4533d6cbec6af85e3ca9ce4305e039/shootscreen.png)

 ## Features